We've talked about the light spectrum before, but we want to get into the specifics behind the light spectrum: wavelengths.

 Violet and Blue Wavelengths

 Ah, the cool wavelengths of light.
 These include UV (200-380nm), Violet (380-445nm), and Blue (450-495nm).
-These wavelengths are responsible for developing the structure and health of the plant, so it’s important that you try to expose your plant to as many of these wavelengths as possible during its life- in moderation, of course.
+These wavelengths are responsible for developing the structure and health of the plant, so you must try to expose your plant to as many of these wavelengths as possible during its life- in moderation, of course.

 Overexposure to UV rays can be harmful to us and plants alike, but that doesn’t mean it’s completely terrible for them.
 In fact, when your skin gets darker your body starts to develop cells to help protect you from that exposure- that’s a tan.
 For plants, they create resins to help absorb and protect themselves from the damaging effects of UV rays- those resins are usually what lots of growers want.
 Overkill of those rays can severely damage your plants, and that’s why you usually don’t see lights with them because it’s tricky to manipulate that wavelength without harming your plant.
 When they are implemented, they're usually low strength.